pytharix/DLA-Internship/README.md

 To customize the ETL workflow or change the order of tasks, you will need to modify the "Dags230622(EL_pipeline).py" file following the Apache Airflow DAGs guidelines.

+## Custom Objects

+All the custom objects (Extractor, Transformer, and Loader) are stored in "ELPytharix.py", located in "DLA-Internship/Scheduler/EL_pipeline_resources".
+If you want to change or add objects to the ETL process, you can do so in this file.

 ## Future Enhancements

 In future development, the project can be expanded to include additional data sources and targets, making the ETL process even more versatile and adaptable.
 Additionally, further integration with Apache Airflow can enable more complex scheduling and monitoring capabilities.